 Understand the degree of your child’s picky eating.
-A good place to start is to make a list of foods your child reliably eats (this post explains how).
+A good place to start is to make a list of foods your child reliably eats.
 Some picky eating is a normal part of development, but children can have more extreme forms of picky eating, such as ARFID (Avoidant Restrictive Food Intake Disorder).

 You might also like: 5 Common Problems at the Root of Extreme Picky Eating